the-events-calendar/event-tickets/readme.txt

 * PHP 5.2.4 or greater (recommended: PHP 7.0 or greater)
 * WordPress 4.5 or above
 * jQuery 1.11.x
-* Event Tickets 4.6 or above
-* The Events Calendar 4.6 or above (optional)

 == Screenshots ==

-1. RSVP and Ticket on Event
+1. RSVP and ticket on event
-2. Front-end PayPal ticket in Page
+2. Front-end ticket in page
-3. PayPal at Checkout
+3. PayPal checkout
 4. Attendee report
 5. Emailed ticket
-6. PayPal Ticket Confirmation
+6. Ticket confirmation
-7. Event Settings
+7. Event settings
-8. Add new PayPal Ticket
+8. Add new ticket
 9. Configure PayPal

 == Frequently Asked Questions ==

 = Where do I go to file a bug or ask a question? =

 Users of the free plugin can post in the [Event Tickets support forum on WordPress.org](https://wordpress.org/support/plugin/event-tickets/).
 Our team reviews that forum weekly to look for bug reports.
-If you need more in-depth help, consider purchasing a license for [Tickets Plus](http://m.tri.be/18th).
-A valid license gives you access to our [premium support forums](http://m.tri.be/18u1) which are checked daily.
+If you need more in-depth help, consider purchasing a license for [Event Tickets Plus](http://m.tri.be/18th).
+A valid license gives you access to our [premium support forums](http://m.tri.be/18u1) which have a 24-48 hour response time on weekdays.

 = Are there any troubleshooting steps you'd suggest I try that might resolve my issue before I post a new thread? =